vike256/ohjelmointi4-todo-app/README.md

 TODO app API for a university course project
-The front-end is not final.
-It's just the parts I contributed to the course project.

 ## Usage
 Run the server with `node server.js`